vocdoni/tendermint/docs/architecture/adr-062-p2p-abstractions.md

 ### Transports

 Transports are arbitrary mechanisms for exchanging raw bytes with a peer.
 For example, a gRPC transport would connect to a peer over TCP/IP and send data using the gRPC protocol, while an in-memory transport might communicate with a peer running in another goroutine using internal byte buffers.
-Note that transports don't have a notion of a `peer` as such - instead, they communicate with arbitrary endpoint addresses, to decouple them from the rest of the P2P stack.
+Note that transports don't have a notion of a `peer` as such - instead, they communicate with arbitrary endpoint addresses (e.g. IP address and port number), to decouple them from the rest of the P2P stack.

 Transports must satisfy the following requirements: